The first pharma agent

 Why the first pharma agent is an analyst for due diligence

-Less than 8% of drugs succeed through clinical trials to make it to the doctor’s office or pharmacy.
-Each failure means lost time, burned capital, and another therapy that never reaches patients.
 In the rare cases that a drug makes it to market, it takes on average 10 years and $2.5B end to end.
 (Source: WHO; Nature Reviews Drug Discovery, 2025).
 Few sectors are as ripe for change as this $276B/year niche that feeds into the $1.7 Trillion/year pharmaceuticals market.
-But where do we begin?
+So where do we begin?

 Every transformation has a first step.
 Not the biggest step.
 The most constrained one.